XeroTheProtogen/BackroomsRedux/README.md

 TODO

 ## Credits
+### Supporters
+To those who've supported my modding journey up to this point, I thank you greatly for helping me enjoy doing stuff like this.

+### Project Redux
+The people who helped me develop this mod directly, thank you for contributing and assisting in the development of this dream project of mine.
+Whether you were a texture or model designer who made assets or a programmer who helped with developing the internals of the mod, Thank you :)

+Texture Designers: TB (Made textures for some of the blocks in Level 1)

+### Dependencies
 Liminal Library by Ludocrypt.
 Liminal Library Fabric by V-Fast & Clomclem.
+Cardinal Components by the Ladysnake group.
+Geckolib by Gecko, Tslat, DerToaster, and any other creators not mentioned

+### Third-party assets
 Light hum sound originally provided by Zapsplat.

+### Backrooms stories
 Canon used is the Backrooms Wikidot.